-ARTICLE 23 - GENERAL RELEASE
+ARTICLE 24 - GENERAL RELEASE

-Acceptance by the Firm or its assignees, of the final payment under this Agreement, whether by voucher, judgment of any court of competent jurisdiction, administrative or other means, shall constitute and operate as a general release to the UCEDA from any and all claims of the Firm arising out of the performance of this Agreement.
+Acceptance by the Firm or its assignees, of the final payment under this Agreement, whether by voucher, judgment of any court of competent jurisdiction, administrative or other means, shall constitute and operate as a general release of UCEDA from any and all claims of the Firm arising out of the performance of this Agreement except for continuing indemnification obligations.
+Acceptance by UCEDA or its assignees, of the Services, by whatever means, shall constitute and operate as a general release by UCEDA of the Firm from any and all claims of UCEDA arising out of the performance of this Agreement except for continuing indemnification obligations.

-ARTICLE 25 – INTENTIONALLY LEFT BLANK
+ARTICLE 25 – LIMITATION OF LIABILITY

+Notwithstanding anything else herein to the contrary, the Firm’s total out of pocket liability arising in connection with its performance or contemplated performance under this Agreement will, except in the event of the Firm’s gross negligence or willful misconduct, in no event exceed one and one half times (1.5) the aggregate amounts received by the Firm from UCEDA.
+Nothing in the preceding sentence shall in any way affect the insurance coverage available to either the Firm or UCEDA.
+The sentence is intended as a limit solely on Firm’s out of pocket expenses including, without limitation, any co-insurance or any liability that is in excess of policy limits.

 ARTICLE 26 - NO CLAIM AGAINST OFFICERS, AGENTS OR EMPLOYEES

 No claim whatsoever shall be made by the Firm against any officer, agent, or employee of the UCEDA, for or on account of any act or omission in connection with this Agreement.
+No claim whatsoever shall be made by UCEDA against any officer, agent, or employee of the Firm, for or on account of any act or omission in connection with this Agreement.

 ARTICLE 27 - ENTIRE AGREEMENT